nezha-dt/nezha/README.md

 # NEZHA
-NEZHA is an evolutionary-based efficient and domain-independent differential testing framework developed at Columbia University.
-NEZHA exploits the behavioral asymmetries between multiple test programs to focus on inputs that are more likely to trigger semantic bugs.
+NEZHA is an efficient and domain-independent evolutionary differential fuzzer developed at Columbia University.
+NEZHA exploits the behavioral asymmetries between multiple test programs to focus on inputs that are more likely to trigger logic bugs.

 ## What?
 NEZHA features several runtime diversity-promoting metrics used to generate